Steffengra/2301_SchedulingDemo/README.md

 currently sum rate, fairness, ambulance timeouts, and mixed performance, by intelligent resource scheduling.
 There is also a countdown challenge mode.

-The relevant file to start the GUI demo is `src/analysis/gui.py`
+The relevant file to start the GUI demo is `src/analysis/gui.py`.
+Most config parameters, e.g., UI scaling, are controlled in `src/config/config_gui.py`.

 ![screenshot.png](reports/screenshot.png)